jmckennay/user-experience-non-functional-requirements/README.md

-# User Experience NFRs for Web Application Projects
+# Work In Progress &mdash; User Experience NFRs for Web Application Projects

 As a design professional you may find yourself being asked to contribute Usability or Performance NFRs for a Web or Application project.
 There are a lot of different resources that have recommendations for different properties and metrics can be used to quantify the experience of using a website or app, below is an attempt to collate them into a usable template you can customise to your specific requirements.